Cascading all-around

 Competitions where consistent performance across multiple apparatus matters.

-When E/D comparison alone isn't sufficient for all-around context.
+When E/D comparison alone is not sufficient for the all-around context.

 Compared to Cascading AA then E then D